SalvoLunar/maynooth-fc-hugo/site/content/contact/_index.md

       9AM – 7PM
 ---
-# Location
+# How to Find Us

-Exit the M4 at the Maynooth exit and turn right on to the Straffan Road towards the town centre.
-There is a Lidl & an ESSO station on your right a few hundred yards after the motorway bridge.
+Exit the M4 at the exit 7 Maynooth and turn right on to the Straffan Road towards the town centre.

+There is a Lidl and an ESSO station on your right, a few hundred yards after the motorway bridge.
 Take the left turn just after the ESSO station.
-This is the Meadowbrook Road (New Houses/Flats on your left grass area on your right) At the T-junction turn right and then first left.
-(Pub and shops on your right) This is Beaufield Road.
-At the next T-junction turn left (Fence on your left estate entrances and a few houses on your right) Carry on till you cross the motorway bridge and look to your left you will see the pitches.
-The entrance is just before the first house on your left (Red brick bunglow) There is a car park thru the gate.
+This is the Meadowbrook Road (you'll see new houses/apartments on your left, a grass verge on your right).

+At the T-junction, turn right and then take the first left (you'll see the Newtown Inn pub and shops on your right) - this is Beaufield Road.

+At the next T-junction turn left (There'll be a fence on your left at the estate entrance and a few houses on your right).
+Continue straight until you cross the motorway bridge and on the left you'll see the pitches.
+The entrance is just before the first house on your left (a red brick bungalow).
+There is a car park on arrival through the gate.

-# We need volunteers
+# We Need You!
+Volunteer Today

-A little of your time, for now but not for life
+We'd appreciate a little of your time, for now but not for life:

-* Coaches /Mentors
+* Coaches/Mentors
 * Communications expertise
 * Project Facilities Support
 * Administrative Support